nutanix-cloud-native/cosi-driver-nutanix/README.md

   # PC Credentials in format <prism-ip>:<prism-port>:<user>:<password>.
   # eg. "<ip>:<port>:user:password"
   PC_SECRET: ""
+  # CA Cert for Object Store endpoint TLS in b64 encoded format
+  # empty if no certs should be used.
+  CA_CERT: ""
 ```

 Then restart the provisioner pod so that the new secret changes getting mounted on the new pod and will thereon be used.